 - Nutrition Education activities, including Farmers’ Market and Supermarket Healthy Eating Tours, cooking workshops, and We Can! trainings

 - Working Groups on topics including increasing the number of culturally diverse, healthy foods served in meals and improving communication with parents/caregivers about children’s weight status and Body Mass Index.

 - Nutrition and Physical Activity Self-Assessment for Child Care (NAP SACC)

 Component 2: Community-Based Physical Activity Promotion for Young Children and Families

-To provide opportunities for family physical activity, HKHF partners with the City of Boston’s Boston Centers for Youth & Families (BCYF) to offer the Open Gym program.
-Open Gym is a weekly, 90-minute play program held on Saturday mornings, and is the only such program for Boston families with young children that is free and continues throughout the year.
-The primary goals of Open Gym are to create an environment that encourages young children ages 3-8 and their families to be active together and to promote open, non-fee based recreational use of Boston’s community centers.
-Open Gym is staffed by Northeastern University students and provides opportunities for student service-learning, civic engagement, and leadership development.
+To provide opportunities for family physical activity, HKHF partners with the City of Boston’s Boston Centers for Youth & Families (BCYF) to offer the Family Gym program.
+Family Gym is a weekly, 90-minute play program held on Saturday mornings, and is the only such program for Boston families with young children that is free and continues throughout the year.
+The primary goals of Family Gym are to create an environment that encourages young children ages 3-8 and their families to be active together and to promote open, non-fee based recreational use of Boston’s community centers.
+Family Gym is staffed by Northeastern University students and provides opportunities for student service-learning, civic engagement, and leadership development.